vic-ma/howtodismantle.github.io/_posts/2023-01-10-Accessing-a-new-dimension-of-SAP-BW-with-MDX.md

   [$0D_DECU]
 {% endhighlight %}

 This is how it looks like in the result window of MDXTEST.
-As you see, not only the dedicated Company Codes are shown in the rows, but also the sum of all Comapny Codes (first row).
+As you see, not only the dedicated Company Codes are shown in the rows, but also the sum of all Company Codes (first row).
 And also a line indicating the sales transactions without company code (indicated by the #, sum is 0 in that case).

 ![image](/assets/2023-01-10/020.png)